SmashGuy2/testrepo/README.md

 # github-essentials
-# This is a minor change
+# I've added a new description